pixunil/cinnamon-applet-system-monitor/README.md

 * °C: Celsius
 * °F: Fahrenheit

-**Maximal size** - The highest value of a byte or rate before the prefix is incremented

 **Order of Disk and Network items**
 * Read - Write / Down - Up: Display the data received first
 * Write - Read / Up - Down: Display the data send first